QuaackQuaack/Authentication-with-django/README_custom.md

 ```

 # Basic Authenticate App
 Now, tight your seat belts our journey is about to start.
-One of the easiest and clear way to implement **Custom authenticate** in django is by using default forms like **UserCreationForm and UserChangeForm**.
+One of the easiest and clear way to implement **Custom authentication** in django is by using default forms like **UserCreationForm and UserChangeForm**.
 Without any delay let's start to write code.

 At first, let us set our path to **templates** and manage our **Redirect_URl**, go to `django_project/settings` and here
 ```python